-In both countries student can choose to learn the local language (Serbian and Spanish) as elective undergraduate credit hours.
-If students would like additional language training, they can arrange private lessons at their own cost, and/or enroll in Mango-Language-Learning which is free at the SIT Library.
+While the program does not offer credit-bearing language courses, students will receive basic language training in Spanish, Afrikaans or Xhosa, and Chichewa during each semester, along with basic cultural etiquette.
+If students would like additional language training, they can arrange private lessons at their own cost, and/or enroll in Mango Language Learning which is free at the SIT Library.
 Access to Mango Languages will begin on the first day of orientation.